dogsbodytech/displayboard/README.md

 * Other settings like file locations, cache time and Timezone can be set here too

 (Thank you to Naich for [their page on setting this up properly](https://naich.net/wordpress/index.php/using-the-google-calendar-api-from-your-web-site-with-php/).)

-## To Do

-### Sirportly
-* Write it :-p

-### Add support for an ICS feed
-* could be messy but we can't get the vacation feed from Google calendar so will have to parse it ourselves.